-The University reviews applications and makes admissions decisions on a rolling basis.
+The admissions process includes Early Action (deadline November 1) and Regular Decision (deadline March 1).
 Students must file a completed application accompanied by a nonrefundable application fee of \$40 and the appropriate academic credentials mentioned below.
 All applicants must complete the requirements for a high school diploma or submit the results of the GED.